Entertaining, Diverse Audiences

 *All intern applicants must interview for a position.

 **Acting intern applicants must also audition (in person or via video).
+Auditions should contain two contrasting monologues.
+The total package should not exceed three minutes.

 For more information on the Professional Internship Program Brian McKinley at